Playing catch-up to online fraud? Monitor your data in real time

 The transition from traditional data warehouses to cloud infrastructure

 In 2019, Forbes Technology Council wrote that building AI solutions from scratch costs 15 times more than companies planned.
-The article highlighted that one of the most significant costs in AI development is infrastructure orchestration and pipelining systems.
+The article highlighted that one of the highest costs in AI development is infrastructure orchestration and pipeline systems.

-This presents a major hurdle for ML/AI projects, so Quix solves this problem by providing all of the infrastructure needed, in a tightly integrated, user-friendly package.
-This enables companies to shift their attention (and money) from building infrastructure, to focus on building better customer experience and data science applications.
+This presents a significant hurdle for ML/AI projects, so Quix solves this problem by providing all of the infrastructure needed in a tightly integrated, user-friendly package.
+This enables companies to shift their attention (and money) from building infrastructure to focusing on building better customer experience and data science applications.

 Let’s dig a bit deeper into resources.
-All of the use cases we’ve described require resources to process and store data, and people to build, configure and maintain the systems.
-An experienced team of 7–10 engineers can build a minimally viable product (MVP) machine learning infrastructure in a year if they know what they are doing.
+All of the use cases we’ve described require resources to process and store data and people to build, configure and maintain the systems.
+An experienced team of 7–10 engineers can create a minimally viable product (MVP) machine learning infrastructure in a year if they know what they are doing.

 Operational costs depend on technologies and message volumes.
 A cheap cloud virtual machine (VM) costs roughly $61 per month for 2 core CPU/8 GB RAM.
 To process 1 million messages per second, Apache Spark would reach full RAM capacity with approximately 22 VMs, which equals $1,311 per month.
 On the other hand, Quix can process the same flow of messages with 4 VMs at the cost of $244 per month.
 Furthermore, since it is advisable to not exceed 50% capacity, we’re looking at around 44 VMs for Spark and 8 VMs for Quix, which makes the pricing comparison even more favorable for Quix.